Blissfully Yours: Plot

 Roong works in a factory, painting ceramic figurines of American cartoons.
 She does not want to work after having worked overtime the day before.
 Min and Orn drive over to the factory, and Roong feigns an illness and takes off with Min.
 She drives into the countryside, while Min directs her to a secret location she does not know.
 They come upon a cliff-side plateau overlooking the mountainous jungle.
 Roong is surprised by the beautiful view and they have a romantic picnic on the cliff and later by a river in the jungle.
-It is mentioned briefly by Roong that she dislikes Orn, and she also claims that no one likes the older woman because she is fake.
+It is mentioned briefly by Roong that she dislikes Orn, and she also claims that no one likes the senior woman because she is fake.

 Orn meanwhile has sex with one of her husband's co-workers.
 They are suddenly interrupted when his motorcycle is stolen.
 The man chases after the thief and disappears, leaving Orn in anxious solitude.
 She ends up lost in the woods, and eventually stumbles upon the young lovers by the river while Roong is engaging in fellatio with Min.

 Orn approaches the young couple after they finish.
 Roong leads Orn, who is initially hesitant, into a stream where they both rub lotion on Min.
 They then dry off and lie down by the river bank, Roong with Min and Orn by herself.
 Orn looks over at the couple and becomes emotional.
 She discovers ants on all the picnic articles and throws the majority of the garbage into the river.
 Orn steals a cigarette, lies down and begins to cry.
 Meanwhile, Roong dozes while playing with Min's penis and whispering Min's name.
 The final shot is of Roong turning over and gazing towards the camera.